 Arch utilizes the rolling release cycle.
 This means you don’t need to wait for new version releases.
 Instead, you get continuous updates and the latest software packages as soon as they’re released.
 Rolling release allows you to live on the bleeding edge and have access to up-to-date software and features.

 Fedora offers a built-in security feature called Security-Enhanced Linux (SELinux for short).
 SELinux provides Mandatory Access Control.
 You can customize the security policy accordingly using SELinux.
 The default targeted security policy from Fedora protects vulnerable network daemons.

 Arch has a whole section in the wiki dedicated to security.
 The packages coming from Arch are secure out of the box.
-Rolling release model ensures you have everything always up to date.
+The rolling release model ensures you always have everything up to date.
 For packages from AUR, you should be cautious as they are user-generated and may vary in reliability.

 Fedora offers many Desktop Environments, including GNOME, KDE Plasma, Xfce, LXQt, LXDE, MATE, Cinnamon, and i3.
 You can customize the look and feel of the DE.
 You can install more themes from the respective packages of the DE.
 You can change the theme, background, customize file browsing behavior, add 3D desktop visual effects, and more.

 RELATED: iTunes for Linux – How to install?

 Arch provides maximum flexibility in customization.
 It officially supports a good chunk of DEs such as Budgie, Cinnamon, Cutefish, Deepin, Enlightenment, GNOME, KDE Plasma, LXDE, LXQt, MATE, Sugar, UKUI, and Xfce.
 You’re free to configure the GUI in any way you prefer.